 Our spine surgery expert concluded that Larry had developed an epidural hematoma (blood clot) after surgery.
 The blood clot compressed nerve roots, causing a condition called cauda equina compression.
 If unrelieved, it can cause irreversible nerve damage and loss of function.

 Because epidural hematoma and cauda equina syndrome are known complications of lumbar/sacral spinal surgery, the surgeon, nurses, and therapists are required to look for abnormal neurologic signs.
 Our spine surgery expert believes that, if the nursing staff had notified a surgeon of Larry’s decline in neurological status, the surgeon would have ordered an MRI that would have shown an epidural hematoma, resulting in his immediate return to surgery to decompress the area.
 This would likely have led to a complete resolution of the symptoms.

-Instead, because of the substandard care that was provided at Methodist Willowbrook Hospital by Dr. Hwang and the hospital nurses and therapists, our experts concluded that Larry’s condition is permanent.
+Instead, because of the substandard care that was provided at Methodist Willowbrook Hospital by the spine surgeon and the hospital nurses and therapists, our experts concluded that Larry’s condition is permanent.
 He has absolutely no sensation below the waist, cannot control his bowel or bladder functions, and has lost sexual function.
 While his motor function is still intact—meaning that he can walk—because he has no sensation, it is dangerous and he frequently falls.

 We are here to help

 If you or a loved one has been seriously injured from poor health care at Houston Methodist Willowbrook Hospital—or any other hospital in Texas—call the experienced medical malpractice lawyers at Painter Law Firm, in Houston, Texas, at 281-580-8800, for a free consultation about your potential case.